 File formats are revisited in IO Section 5.

 All the integer numbers in a specific range are often represented individually using bytes of a length sufficient for that range.
-The encoding will detail how this is done.
-Usually, zero is either in the middle or at the start of the range.
+An encoding will detail how this is done.
+Often, zero is either in the middle or at the start of the range.
 If the byte size is minimal, to represent integer numbers in a wider range, either the byte size must increase, or multiple bytes must be used in a more complicated encoding.

-Once you have a good grip of programming basics, (which you should have after this course), good ways to improve your skills are by getting involved in open source software development projects, reviewing code, writing code, reading documentation and doing other programming courses.
+Good ways to improve your skills are by getting involved in open source software development projects, reviewing code, writing code, reading documentation and doing other programming courses.

 Programming and programming language development are typically community activities.
 It is normal to ask others for help and to provide others with help and work collaboratively to develop software.
 There are various online systems that help with this including online forums.